syntheticgestalt/sg-open-dataset-fragment-binding-admet/README.md

 > **Note**: This dataset is intended for research and educational purposes.
 For commercial use, please contact us separately.

 > **Disclaimer**: We do not guarantee the accuracy or completeness of the experimental data.
-Users are responsible for appropriate utilization of the data.
+Users are responsible for the appropriate utilization of the data.